x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 14. On the **Add app configuration** blade, choose **Add**.

-The newly created configuration policy will be displayed on the **App configuration** blade.
+The newly created configuration policy is displayed on the **App configuration** blade.

 > [!NOTE]
 > For **Managed devices** you will need to create a separate app configuration policy for each platform.
 Also, Outlook will need to be installed from the Company Portal for the configuration settings to take effect.

 #### Assign the configuration policy settings that you created

 You assign the settings to groups of users in Azure Active Directory.
-When a user has the Microsoft Outlook app installed, the app will be managed by the settings you have specified.
+When a user has the Microsoft Outlook app installed, the app is managed by the settings you have specified.
 To do this:

 1. From the **Intune** blade, on the **Mobile apps** blade of the Manage list, select **App configuration policies**.